ibm-cloud-docs/hpc-ibm-spectrumlsf/troubleshoot.md

 {: troubleshoot}
 {: support}

-Schematics is not able to provision the cluster, and you are seeing the following error message: `Request is not authorized.
+Schematics are not able to provision the cluster, and you are seeing the following error message: `Request is not authorized.
 Check your user permissions and authorizations and try again.`
 {: tsSymptoms}

 You don't have the required access to get any VPC resources provisioned.